About Us

 Outside of work and study, James has a passion for triathlon racing and loves any form of exercise or sport.

-James can be seen at Redstone on Monday and Tuesday's.
+James can be seen at Redstone on Monday, Tuesdays and Fridays.